-In today’s blog, we’ve discussed a little about Communicative Language Teaching also known as the Communicative Approach.
+In this blog we discussed a little about the Communicative Approach.
 It can make your lessons and classrooms communicative instead of academic in nature.
 It offers learners opportunities to use English in meaningful and interactive ways.
 Not only that, but it prepares them for the outside world, which is our ideal goal as teachers.

 Further reading: Stages of a Communicative Approach Lesson Plan